Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: The Generation Pipeline

 \paragraph{The Base Ingredients: Correctness \& Tracing.} With a running engine and a stable storage layer in place, the Bespoke Agent next proceeds to implement a dedicated execution function for each SQL query template in the workload specification.
 At this stage, the goal is to generate an engine that correctly executes all queries, rather than optimizing for performance.
 Correctness is checked by comparing query results against an existing engine such as DuckDB.
 This basic implementation phase establishes the known-good baseline that all subsequent optimization will be measured against.
 Once the full set of query templates executes correctly, the agent performs two preparatory steps before optimization begins.
 The first is the addition of CPU core pinning, for which we provide C++ helper functions at specific positions in the execution code, to ensure reliable benchmarking results.
 The second preparatory step is the installation of tracing functionality, which includes lightweight performance counters, loop iteration trackers, and timestamps that the agent autonomously injects into the execution code wherever it finds additional statistics meaningful.
 These agent-injected tracing steps will later be used by the agent to verify its implementation decisions and optimize the query code for performance.
-All tracing code is guarded by a preprocessor directive and can be disabled by the agent, such that it imposes no overhead for the final engine.
+All tracing code is guarded by a preprocessor directive and can be disabled by the agent, such that it imposes no overhead for the final engine. \paragraph{Optimization Proceeds in a Supervised Loop.} With the instrumentation in place, the Bespoke Agent enters the optimization phase, which proceeds through four rounds of increasing sophistication (shown in the middle of Figure \ref{fig:optim_stages} \textcircled{3}-\textcircled{6}).
+A dedicated supervisor agent observes each turn of the optimization loop, verifying that the agent invoked the appropriate tools, completed the assigned task, and introduced no regressions.
+When the supervisor detects gaps or errors, it injects targeted corrective feedback directly into the agent's context; otherwise it approves the turn and the loop advances.
+The supervisor is stage-aware: it knows the sequence of upcoming stages and refrains from pushing the agent to address concerns that are reserved for a later round.
+In the first round \textcircled{3}, the agent receives signals from executing one randomly sampled query plan per query template from DuckDB, annotated with automatically retrieved actual cardinalities.
+This additional information about cardinalities for one possible instantiation of a query template is the starting point for the agent to iteratively try and empirically evaluate optimization decisions, such as join order and operator implementations, as we will discuss later.
+Bootstrapping this empirical optimization loop with the cardinalities of one sample instantiation per query-template allows the agent to skip highly suboptimal join-orders from the search space right from the start, speeding up the optimization process.